Runaway Train (Elton John and Eric Clapton song)

-"Runaway Train" is a song by English musicians Elton John and Eric Clapton.
-A CD, cassette and 7-inch vinyl single from Elton John's album The One was released in July 1992 and was later accompanied by a music video shot the same year.
-It was also used in the Lethal Weapon 3 movie soundtrack.
+"Runaway Train" is a song by British musicians Elton John and Eric Clapton.
+It was released in July 1992 by Rocket as the second single from John's 23rd studio album, The One (1992), and was later accompanied by a music video shot the same year.
+It was also used in the Lethal Weapon 3 film soundtrack.

 Writing and recording

 The music for the song was written by Elton John and Olle Romo while the lyrics were written by John's long-time collaborator Bernie Taupin.
 For the recording of his instrumental part, John used the Roland RD-1000 digital piano.
 Eric Clapton sings a duet with John for this track.
 Clapton takes the main singing part and improvised a couple guitar solos while recording.
 The song is in the key of G minor.
 For the studio recordings, Clapton used a capo on the third guitar fret, but never used it for live performances when John and Clapton went on tour in 1992.